mcpower/ctf-writeups/2019-gctf-code-golf.md

 `g a=[x|length a==4,x<-""?a]` gives an incorrect answer too.
 Therefore, all inputs have length less than 4, there is at least one input with length 4, and there is at least one input with length not equal to 4.

+Using a similar method, we can also deduce that at least one of the inputs has a string with leading spaces.
+Interestingly, trimming *only* leading spaces with our solution or @ldruschk's solution allows both solutions to pass the judge's test cases.

 ### Further improvements to our solution